-The Western Australian (WA) RHD Register and Control Program aims to reduce the burden of acute rheumatic fever (ARF) and rheumatic heart disease (RHD) in the WA population.
-The objectives of the Program are to:
+The Western Australia (WA) RHD Register and Control Program aims to support improved detection, monitoring and management of acute rheumatic fever and rheumatic heart disease in WA.
+The role of the RHD Program is to:

-- improve clinical care for people living with ARF and RHD including delivery of secondary prophylaxis antibiotics.
+- support improved clinical care, including delivery of and adherence to secondary prophylaxis antibiotics.

-- provide disease education and training for the health workforce, individuals, families, and communities.
+- provide education and training for the health workforce and communities.

-- maintain a dedicated statewide patient register and recall system for ARF and RHD.
+- maintain a dedicated statewide patient register and recall system for acute rheumatic fever and rheumatic heart disease.

 - provide data for national epidemiological reporting.

-Medical Practitioners and Nurse Practitioners have a legal obligation to notify cases of ARF and RHD in WA.
-For more information contact the Program on 1300 622 745.
+Medical Practitioners and Nurse Practitioners have a legal obligation to notify cases of acute rheumatic fever and rheumatic heart disease in WA.
+For more information, please contact the RHD Program on 1300 622 745.

 T: 1300 622 745